Neonatal Nurse Practitioner Master’s Program

-In addition to the standard admission requirements for the Master’s Program, admission to the NNP or NCNS Program requires completion of a minimum of 2 years, full-time, RN-level practice experience in a level three neonatal intensive care unit prior to the beginning of clinical practicum courses.
+In addition to the standard admission requirements for the Master’s Program, admission to the NNP Program requires completion of a minimum of 2 years, full-time, RN-level practice experience in a level three neonatal intensive care unit prior to the beginning of clinical practicum courses.

 - Nurse Practitioner graduates are eligible to apply for the Neonatal Nurse Practitioner examination given by the National Certification Corporation for the Obstetric, Gynecologic, and Neonatal Specialties.